FRC-2928/FRC-Programmer-Training/docs/Romi/Vision/romiLineFollow.md

-# PID and Line Following
+# Line Following using Vision
-In this module we'll make use of the previous [ImageProcessing](https://github.com/FRC-2928/RomiExamples/tree/main/ImageProcessing) project that recognizes a line drawn on the ground.
+In this module we'll make use of the images processed in the previous [PhotoVision Pipeline](../romiImageProcessing) project to recognize a line drawn on the ground.
 The line is constantly being tracked and its position within the image is sent over the Network Tables.
 The link to this program is [PIDLineFollow](https://github.com/FRC-2928/RomiExamples/tree/main/PIDLineFollow).

 ## The Line Follow Program
 We'll use *PID Control* to get the Romi to follow a line marked on the ground.
 The program implements the PID controller supplied by WPILib.
 Before completing this section you should have done the [Motion PID Control](romiPID) module.
 This project makes the following updates to the basic *RomiReference* project.
 The *Vision* subsystem is from the previous [Image Processing](romiImageProcessing) project.
 In this module we'll be adding the *LineFollowPIDCommand* and making a few updates to other classes.